CalumDarroch/robot_hoover_technical_exercise/README.md

 NNESEESWNWW
 ```
 - Line 1 is the room dimensions.
-- Line 2 is the Roomba's starting position.
+- Line 2 is the hoover's starting position.
 - Subsequent lines are the locations of dirt patches.
-- The final line is the driving instructions for the Roomba.
+- The final line is the driving instructions for the hoover.

 ### Output